Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 This is a very traditional way to send off a loved one.
 Funerals are frequently religious in context.
 More and more people are opting for a combination of religious and secular.
 It is a very personal choice.
 Many at the end of their lives find that they do not have any religious beliefs and prefer their families to provide for a civil funeral when they have died.

-This kind of event happens usually at the graveside before the body of the loved one is buried or when their ashes are being buried or scattered.
+This kind of event usually happens at the graveside before the body of the loved one is buried or when their ashes are being buried or scattered.

-Many times this service is for close family and friends only who travel to the graveside or location where the ashes will be scattered.
+Many times this service is only for close family and friends who travel to the graveside or location where the ashes will be scattered.
 It is seen as a very final goodbye and it can be a highly emotional and intense moment.

 Sometimes tributes can take place long after the person has died.
-It is an event to focus on the life of the deceased loved one and what feelings people would like to share about that life.
+It is an event to focus on the life of the deceased loved one and what feelings and memories people would like to share about that life.

 Tributes are opportunities for large groups of people to join together when the immediate rawness of death is over.
 It is a great chance to reflect on all of the happy experiences spent with the person who is now gone.